Drafting tools and techniques

 Drafting tools and techniques have gone through a lot of changes since personal computers became popular.
 We dont use slide rules anymore and sepias and track machines are a thing of the past but some drafting equipment remains with us.

-The venerable Machinerys Handbook is one of them and plenty of estimators and architects still use engineering and architectural scales.
 The computer age has brought some cool new tools as well.
 Heres some links to useful drafting aids and techniques both new and old.

 Drafting symbol software packages can be very useful to keep the repetitive work at a minimum

+Drafting paper was supposed to be a thing of the pat, everything would be done on the computer we heard.
 Here is information about the different types of drafting paper or media, both for hand drafting or for use in wide format printers.